 POEM: High Cost of Employment

-Despite the high cost of
+Despite the high cost of employment

 It is still quite popular

 Personally, I have found that being dangerously underemployed is quite wonderful!
-I have grown to appreciate the value of over , and the profound to pursue my passions, most of which are not particularly monetizable.
-My need to is governed by the organizing principle of: for every dollar I don't spend is a dollar I don't have to earn.
+I have grown to appreciate the value of time over money, and the profound freedom to pursue my passions, most of which are not particularly monetizable.
+My need to monetize is governed by the organizing principle of: for every dollar I don’t spend is a dollar I don’t have to earn.
 I regularly ponder the possibilities of “hiring myself” to do tasks that I would otherwise pay cash for, and often get satisfaction in a variety of such tasks.
 Cooking is a good example of this, where I can eat more cheaply and more nutritiously by preparing my own foods.

 This entry was posted in Funny Poems, Health, Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.